 Neck Stretches Can Keep Your Neck Flexible And Increase Mobility

 Neck stretches should feel comfortable and should not produce pain.
 Stretches should keep joints and muscles moving and flexible as you work to restore full range of motion in the neck.
-This can be quite simple or more of a challenge for those who have arthritis of the neck or degenerative disc disease and those recovering from neck pain, a sprain or strain from whiplash.
+This can be quite simple or more of a challenge for those who have arthritis of the neck or degenerative disc disease and those recovering from neck pain, a sprain or strain from whiplash or other neck injury.